inventree/InvenTree/README.md

 For InvenTree documentation, refer to the [user documentation](https://inventree.github.io).

-## Code Documentation
+## Developer Documentation

-For project code documentation, refer to the [developer documentation](http://inventree.readthedocs.io/en/latest/) (auto-generated)
+For site administrator and project code documentation, refer to the [developer documentation](http://inventree.readthedocs.io/en/latest/).
+This includes auto-generated documentation of the InvenTree python codebase.

 ## Getting Started